Weeding Out the Roots of Imperialism

 Of course, we must always continue to demonstrate against the by-products of capitalism, the non-principal contradictions.
 But in doing so we have to consolidate these movements and establish a consensus of consciousness so that while we continue to fight everyday oppression we can also understand that the fight is really much bigger and we have to all know what the cause of these forms of oppression is.

 MIM(Prisons) responds: This is a great explanation of the nature of capitalism and why reformist and even individual anti-imperialist battles don’t result in the immediate end of oppression.
-To take this a bit further, it's important to define the principal contradiction within any struggle.
+To do that, it's important to define the principal contradiction within any struggle.
 The principal contradiction is the thing that will push forward a struggle the most.
 It is the highest priority contradiction, the one that revolutionaries must focus their energy on.
 It is the string we can pull to unravel the whole situation.
 And so it's the most important contradiction to focus on right now.
 As this author points out, in revolutionary war, as with the ones in Vietnam and China, the principal contradiction is between the imperialist occupying force and the oppressed masses.
 In the world today overall we see the principal contradiction as between the imperialist countries and the nations they oppress and exploit.
 In prison we can identify the principal contradiction in a particular situation.
-For instance when there is an ongoing battle between lumpen orgs then the principal contradiction in that prison might be between two lumpen organizations.
+For instance when there is an ongoing battle between imprisoned lumpen orgs then the principal contradiction in that prison might be between two lumpen organizations.
 That doesn't mean it will be the principal contradiction forever.
-If we achieve peace between the waring lumpen groups, the new principal contradiction may be between the lumpen and the C.O.s.
+If we achieve peace between the warring lumpen groups, the new principal contradiction may be between the lumpen and the state.

 We agree with this writer on the fundamental importance of the contradiction of capitalism.
 We say that the class contradiction, which under capitalism is between the bourgeoisie and the proletariat, is the fundamental contradiction.
 This means it underlies all other contradictions within class society.
 As this author points out, this is an important guiding principle because it helps us understand why one successful revolution in one country won't lead to the end of all oppression, even within that country.
 This doesn't, however, mean that class is always the principal contradiction.
 In fact, as noted above, the principal contradiction in the world today is between imperialist countries and the exploited countries.
-And even within U.$. borders we see the principal contradiction as between oppressed and oppressor nations.
+And even within U.$. borders we see the principal contradiction as between the oppressor and oppressed nations.

 By evaluating every situation scientifically we can figure out what is the most important contradiction to focus our energy on.
 And in this way we can best push forward the revolutionary movement.